rcarino/rcarino.github.io/_posts/2014-01-27-blog_how_to.markdown

 jekyll serve
 {% endhighlight %}

-The follow site should be availabe on localhost:4000
+The following site should be availabe on localhost:4000
 ![Ugly fresh jekyll site](/images/blog_how_to/vanilla_jekyll.png)

 To get the site prettier, I applied a premade theme by following the steps in [this guide](https://github.com/blog/1081-instantly-beautiful-project-pages)